kyma-project/kyma/docs/event-bus/03-03-service-programming-model.md

 The Event delivery workflow is as follows:

-1. An external system instance publishes the Event to the Kyma Event Bus from an external system instance in a bound Application.
+1. An external system uses the bound Application to publish an Event to the Kyma Event Bus.
 2. The Event Bus checks for the Event subscription and activation.
 It creates an `HTTP POST` request using Event payload and metadata.
-3. The service (or lambda) receives the `HTTP POST` request.
-The Event metadata is represented in the `HTTP Request Headers` request and the Event payload is represented in the `HTTP Request Body`.
+3. The service receives the `HTTP POST` request. `HTTP Request Headers` request represents Event metadata and `HTTP Request Body`- the Event payload.

 ## Event metadata